MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/feeds.md

 Until now, all feeds were scoped to an organization, they could be viewed and accessed in the Azure Artifacts hub from any project within an organization.
 With the introduction of public feeds, we also introduced **project-scoped feeds**, which live inside the project that they were created in, and can only be seen when accessing the Azure Artifacts hub within that project.

-During the public preview of public feeds, to create a project-scoped feed, you must [create a public feed from inside a public project](../tutorials/share-packages-publicly.md).
 Only project-scoped feeds can be made public, see the section on [public feeds below](#public-feeds-preview).
 [Learn more](../feeds/project-scoped-feeds.md) about the differences between project-scoped and organization-scoped feeds.

-## Public feeds (preview)
+## Public feeds

-Public feeds (preview) can be used to share your packages publicly, with anyone on the Internet; these users don't have to be a member of your organization or enterprise, or even have an Azure DevOps account at all.
+Public feeds can be used to share your packages publicly, with anyone on the Internet; these users don't have to be a member of your organization or enterprise, or even have an Azure DevOps account at all.

 Public feeds are **project-scoped feeds** that live inside a public project.
 The feed will follow the visibility of the project it lives in— if the project is private, the feed will be private; if the project is public, the feed will be public.

 There some important things to note regarding public feeds:
 * Public feeds can only be created inside of public projects
 * Public feeds aren't intended as a replacement for existing registries of record (NuGet.org, npmjs.com, etc.)
-* (Preview) Public feeds can't have upstream sources
+* Public feeds can't have upstream sources

 ::: moniker-end